Unobtainiumrock/fraud-detection-api/README.md

 We'll try: `Random Cut Forest`, `One-Class SVM`, and `autoencoders`.

+More on why we'd opt for a `Random Cut Forest` as opposedd to an `Isolation Forest`:

+**Isolation Forest:**

+  - **How They work:** They work by building random binary decision trees, where each splot isolates data points by choosing a feature and a random threshold.
+Anomalies are isolated quickly since they tend to have distinct values compare to normal data points.

+  - **Where They Excel:** These typically work well with tabluar data or data than can be described by a feature vector.
+While these are easy to understand and implement, they only tend to work best in traditional anomaly detection problems where the dataset has structured and static features.
+As we all know, this is essentially a game of cat and mouse where as more fraudsters get caught, they get wiser and develop different techniques by learning from the mistakes of others that came before them.

+**Random Cut Forest:**

+  - **How They Work:** Instead of binary trees, RCF uses random hyperplane cuts to partition data.
+It then builds a forest of trees, where each tree represents a set of cuts.
+Anomalies are then characterizes as those that are easily isolated by fewer cuts.
+Since these cuts aren't constrained by a specific devision tree structure, they can capture more complex data distributions.

+  - **Where they Excel:** These are more versatile and are better suited for high-dimensional data and time series data, especially real-time environments.
+They can be used where data distributions are complex and change over time.
+Its essentially better at detecting anomalies in evolving datasets, which is exactly what we have in this back and forth competition between evasion and detection.

+I can't stress enough the importance of opting for the `Random Cut Forest` approach.
+This type of model is critical in systems where we're required to continuously detect anomalies in real-time.
+Ultimately, this will come down to the data characteristics such as dimensionality and tabularity.
+This will be explored more in-depth in an EDA notebook.

 ### Supervised Learning Methods to Explore (Fraud Detection)

 We'll try: `XGBoost`, `Logistic Regression`, and `Random Forest`